Are you confused about choosing the right bank account to use as an NRI…? You will get the answer in this article.

 An NRE account be opened and held jointly by more than one NRI.
 A resident holding a power of attorney (PoA) is not authorized to open an NRE account on behalf of an NRI, but he/she can make local payments in Rupees on behalf of the NRI account holder.

-Loans/overdrafts are available to an NRE account holder against security of fixed deposit in his/her account.
+Loans/overdrafts are available to an NRE account holder against the security of a fixed deposit in his/her account.

 Nomination is allowed for NRE accounts.